 The court granted partial summary judgment, holding that the technical requirements in the regulations for applying the economic benefit regime were satisfied.
 The court's analysis waded through the hyper-technical details of the split dollar regulations.
-The loan regime applies if the donee is the owner of the policy; however, the donor will be the deemed owner of the policy (in which event the economic benefit regime applies, Treas.
+The loan regime generally applies if the donee is the owner of the policy (assuming the parties properly treat the transaction as a loan), or otherwise "general tax principles" apply.
+However, the donor will be the deemed owner of the policy (in which event the economic benefit regime applies, Treas.
 Reg. §1.61-22(d)(1)) if the only economic benefit provided to the donee is current life insurance protection.
 Reg. §1.61-22(c)(1)(ii)(A)(2).
 The central issue under the court's analysis is its conclusion that the Dynasty Trusts had no current access to the cash values of the policies and received no additional economic benefit other than current life insurance protection.
 Estate of Morrissette v.
 Commissioner, 146 T.C.
 No. 11 (April 13, 2016) (opinion by Judge Goeke).